wise-old-man/wise-old-man/.github/contributing/server-guide.md

 ## Accessing the database

-You can use pgadmin to manage your database, by visting the API url, and replacing the 5000 port with 54321.
+You can use pgadmin to manage your database, by visiting the API url, and replacing the 5000 port with 54321.

 Example: http://localhost:54321 or http://192.168.99.100:54321